-Mic check: the best podcast microphones for recording your voice at home
+Best podcast microphone 2022: the top mics for recording your voice | Stuff

 Is it any good?

 The Rode comes with a solid mini-stand plus an extra attachment for a full-size one.
-The plug-and-play USB connectivity makes it easy to get down to recording right out of the box, and it gave us impressive results to please podcasters or anyone wanting to record outside the studio.
+Plug-and-play USB connectivity makes it easy to get down to recording right out of the box, and it produced results impressive enough to please podcasters or anyone wanting to record outside the studio.
 Sound quality in a home studio was surprisingly high for £99.

 Easy to use and a great-looking mic for home studio sessions or recording on location